• Skip to main content

 It's first best to understand the difference between the two kinds of rice.
 Brown rice will certainly take longer to cook.
 Brown rice is a whole grain - the reason it's brown because the hull on the outside of the grain is still present.

 It's packed with more fiber and tastes a little nuttier than white rice because of the hull, along with the bran and germ.
 In comparison, white rice has these things taken away, which allows it to be cooked far quicker - sometimes in as little as 15 minutes.
-Learn how to cook jasmine rice here.
+Learn how to cook jasmine rice which I used to make my easy rice salad recipe.

 Brown rice, on the other hand, can take as much as 45 minutes to cook - okay, it's more time, but it's worth the wait.